chs415009/Calendar-Application/README.md

 1. Click below and download the zip file.<br>
 https://github.com/chs415009/Calendar-Application.git <br>

-2. Add the gson file to the libraries of the project.<br>
+2. Add gson-2.8.9.jar to the libraries of the project.<br>
-   The gson file is already in the package.
+   The gson-2.8.9.jar is already in the "libs" folder of the project.
 Just make sure the path is correct.<br><br>
    <img src="./bin/Libraries.png" width="500">

 ## Instructions: